craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

     :align: center
     :width: 60%

-For more information on Remote Repositories under |siteConfig|, see :ref:`remote-repositories`
+For more information on Remote Repositories under |siteTools|, see :ref:`newIa-remote-repositories`

 --------
 GraphiQL